-Slice Factory (N. Lincoln Avenue, Chicago)
+Slice Factory (W 18th Street, Chicago)

 It’s doesn’t get any more authentic than Slice Factory, owned since the 1990s by a family with roots in Naples, Italy.
 The folks at the restaurant are experts in round, chewy, puffy-crusted Neapolitan pizzas.
 Get a taste of everything with the special #2 package, which comes with a combination of four eighteen-inch thin-crust pizzas.
 Or, for something a little different, try the stuffed pizza.
 It’s two pizza crusts baked and stuffed with cheese and homemade tomato sauce.

 A family run joint located just outside of central Chicago, Rosati’s Pizza makes pies that return to the city’s deep-dish roots.
 And the recipes have been passed down through multiple generations.
 For Chicago pizza catering, Rosati’s makes things easy.
 Choose between a package that will feed crowds of all sizes.
 Plus you can choose up to ten toppings, including flavor-packed ingredients like giardiniera, fresh garlic, turkey sausage, and meatballs.